Backbreaker: Pendulum backbreaker

 This basic backbreaker involves a wrestler standing side-to-side and slightly behind the opponent, with the opponent facing in the same direction, then reaching around the opponent's torso with one arm across the opponent's chest and under both arms and placing the other arm under the opponent's legs, as if they were performing a sidewalk slam.
 The wrestler then lifts the opponent up, bringing their legs off the ground, and dropping them back-first against the wrestler's knee.
 The pendulum backbreaker can also be done by spinning around and then dropping the opponent onto the knee.
+The move was most famously used by Harley Race and Bret Hart, the latter of which used it as one of his "Five Moves of Doom".

 Backbreaker submission

 This basic backbreaker submission involves the wrestler laying the opponent's back across one knee, then, while placing one hand on the opponent's chin and the other on their knee, the wrestler pushes down to bend the opponent around their knee.
 This move is usually performed at the end of a pendulum backbreaker, a move which sees a wrestler drop an opponent down on the wrestler's knee, thus weakening the back before the hold is applied, as well as setting the opponent in a proper position.
+An Argentine backbreaker rack variation of the move is used by Ezekiel Jackson known as the Torture Rack and Gunner during his TNA tenure known as the Gunner Rack.